 Title: Associate Professor of Medicine

-Miguel D. Regueiro, MD, Associate Professor of Medicine at the University of Pittsburgh School of Medicine, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in medical education.
+Amro Alastal, Associate Professor of Medicine at Marshall University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in pulmonary and critical care medical education.

 Following obtaining a medical doctorate from the University of Hamburg, Germany, Dr. Alastal served Residency, Makassed Hospital, East Jerusalem, Palestine and completed both residency and fellowship training at the University of Toledo, formerly the Medical College of Ohio.
 He has subsequently excelled in pulmonary medicine and critical care with Saint Mary Medical Center and Cabell Huntington Hospital and since 2018 as an associate professor of medicine with Marshall University in Huntington.
 His areas of practice include sleep, pulmonary and critical care medicine.